Animal Respiration: Gill Breathing

 How Many Gills Does a Fish Have?

 Most fish have four gills on each side.
-Bony fish can have between 5 and 7 gills on each side.
+Bony fish can have between five and seven of them on each side.

 The water prevents the gills from drying out and collapsing.
 This is why fish suffocate when taken out of the water.
 Crabs that are primarily living ashore, have a special trick: they “store” water in their body to keep their gills wet.